JuanCarlosFL/JuanCarlosFL/README.md

 **JuanCarlosFL/JuanCarlosFL** is a ✨ _special_ ✨ repository

-- 🔭 I’m currently working on Siros Management Solutions S.L.
+- 🔭 I’m currently working on Freelance projects.
 - 🌱 I’m currently learning Frontend development in Lemoncode master